mertolbekirov/Solana-Algo-Trading/README.md

 # Solana-Algo-Trading
-A repository of useful functionalities that will act for building blocks for creating your own project project that will communicate with the Solana Blockchain
+A repository full of useful functionalities that act as building blocks for creating your own project project that will communicate with the Solana Blockchain.
+The code contains VERY detailed comments that, check it out.